Analogue Gravity: Catalogue of Models

 This quantity is independently symmetric under interchange of $\mu$, $\nu$ and $A$, $B$.
-We will want to interpret this as a generalization of the ``densitized metric'', $f^{\mu\nu}$, but the interpretation is not as straightforward as for the single-field case.
+We will want to interpret this as a generalization of the ``densitised metric'', $f^{\mu\nu}$, but the interpretation is not as straightforward as for the single-field case.
 Next, define

 This quantity is anti-symmetric in $A$, $B$.
-One might want to interpret this as some sort of ``spin connexion'', or possibly as some generalization of the notion of ``Dirac matrices''.
+One might want to interpret this as some sort of ``spin connection'', or possibly as some generalization of the notion of ``Dirac matrices''.
 Finally, define

-This quantity is by construction symmetric in ($AB$\/).
+This quantity is by construction symmetric in $(AB)$.
 We will want to interpret this as some sort of ``potential'' or ``mass matrix''.
-Then the crucial point for the following discussion is to realize that equation (\ref{E:unmaked-up}) can be written in the compact form
+Then the crucial point for the following discussion is to realise that Eq.~(\ref{E:unmaked-up}) can be written in the compact form

-Now it is more transparent that this is a formally self-adjoint second-order linear {\em system} of PDEs.
+Now it is more transparent that this is a formally self-adjoint second-order linear \emph{system} of PDEs.
 Similar considerations can be applied to the linearization of any hyperbolic system of second-order PDEs.

-Consider an eikonal approximation for an arbitrary direction in field space, that is, take
+Consider an eikonal approximation for an arbitrary direction in field space; that is, take

 with $\epsilon^A(x)$ a slowly varying amplitude, and $\varphi(x)$ a rapidly varying phase.
 In this eikonal approximation (where we neglect gradients in the amplitude, and gradients in the coefficients of the PDEs, retaining only the gradients of the phase) the linearized system of PDEs (\ref{E:system}) becomes